This article dissecting index investing was written by Mark Gaffney.

 For Americans, the default choice are American index funds that mirror American indexes.
 Most American indexers buy ETFs or index funds through their bank that track US markets.
 This itself is an investment choice.
 By buying American indexes, or indexes in your home country, you’re in effect saying that these indexes will do well over time, they’re going to be both safe and profitable.
 Otherwise… you’d never invest.

 In actuality, index investors can select from a large number of index funds from all over the globe.
 Like curry?
 Indian indexes.
+Sick of renovating old homes for profit?
+Real estate indexes.
 Enjoy BMWs?
 Try German indexes.
 Want something a little more close to home?
 There’s always Canada, the Great White North… Smart index investing requires understanding market valuations and risk measures associated with markets around the globe, and selecting an index fund that is truly safe & promising.
 Not doing so isn’t passive… it’s irresponsible.

 Investors who don’t understand this basic fact are going to be paying a very steep price.
 By historic standards, many western markets are trading at sky-high valuations.
 The US in particular is trading at a Cyclically Adjusted Price to Earnings (CAPE) of 24.7x as of June 30th, 2016, compared to a historic average of around 15.5x.
 Compare that to Singapore which was trading at a CAPE of just 11.4x.